nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * `Email`: The email address of the student.
 * `Address`: The address of the student.
 * `Education`: The education level of the student.
+* `Telegram`: The telegram handle of the student.
-* `Module`: The modules the tutor is teaching the student.
+* `Module`: The modules the TA is teaching the student.
 * `Remark`: Remarks/notes the tutor has about the student.
 * `Tags`: Qualities a student has.